adam-singer/phoenix-dart/Readme.md

 About the license:
 ------------------
 As stated above, this is the result of a few hours hacking in a hackathon.
 I grabbed the GWT-Phoenix code with permission of the author and ported it to the Dart language.
 With these considerations, the summary of licensing is:
-* All of my changes (the porting itself) is Apache-licensed
+* All of my changes (the porting itself) is [Apache-licensed](http://www.apache.org/licenses/LICENSE-2.0.txt)
 * For the licensing of the GWT-version, including the logical components of the code, please contact [the author](http://github.com/muriloq)
-* The first version of this code (a Java applet) dates back in 1995.
+* The first version of this code (a Java applet) dates back to 1995.
 Almost no information could be found about the IP of its parts - specially the game ROM.
-Please, if you owns or believe this code hurts any intellectual property, contact me as soon as possible.
+Please, if you own or believe this code hurts any intellectual property, contact me as soon as possible.